torvalds/linux/Documentation/driver-api/cxl/platform/example-configurations/one-dev-per-hb.rst

 Things to note:

 * Cross-Bridge interleave is not being used.
-* The expanders are in two separate but adjascent memory regions.
+* The expanders are in two separate but adjacent memory regions.
 * This CEDT/SRAT describes one node per device
 * The expanders have the same performance and will be in the same memory tier.